Battle of the Isère River: Background

 Up until 125 BC, Roman influence had not yet been expanded into the region of coastline between the Alps and the Pyrenees.
-That year, however, the Romans were inexorably pulled into conflict in the area as their long-time trading partner and ally, the city of Massilia, was attacked by a Gallic-Ligurian people, the Salluvii.
+That year, however, the Romans were inexorably pulled into conflict in the area as their long-time trading partner and ally, the city of Massalia, was attacked by a Gallic-Ligurian people, the Salluvii.
 According to scholar Louis Rawlings, "the Roman expansion into Transalpine Gaul aimed to help the Greek colony of Massilia (Marseille) against the Saluvii (or Salyes) and to secure a land route to the Roman provinces in Spain."
 The establishment of a Greek colony at Glanum, on Salluvian territory, may have been the casus belli.

 The Senate dispatched that year's consul, Marcus Fulvius Flaccus, to deal with the threat that was now menacing the Roman ally.
 Defeating the Saluvii, Flaccus became the first Roman to vanquish any of the Ligurian peoples beyond the Alps, and was awarded a triumph upon his return to Rome in 122 BC.
 During Flaccus’ time fighting in Gaul, he was accompanied by Gaius Sextius Calvinus, who had been appointed consul for the year of 124 BC.
 Calvinus, after defeating the Salluvii along with Flaccus, went on to found the colony of Aquae Sextiae, named as such for its proximity to various streams of cold and warm water.

 The Roman victory was not all-encompassing, however, for Teutomalius, king of the Saluvii, gathered his surviving men and joined with the Allobroges, creating an even larger threat for the burgeoning Roman power in Gaul.
 Concerned, the Senate again dispatched a consul, this one elected for the year 122 BC, named Gnaeus Domitius Ahenobarbus.
 This Roman force was sent northwards under the pretext that the Allobroges had received the Roman enemy Teutomalius, and had combined with his remaining forces to attack a Roman ally in the region, a tribe known as the Aedui.
 It is possible, however, that an alternate motive existed for this maneuver by the Romans, judging by the fact that Ahenobarbus had a clear ambition to construct a road which would link Roman-controlled areas in Gaul and Spain to each other.

 The Roman force finally met decisively with the force of Allobroges, the remaining Salluvi led by Teutomalius, and Arverni under their king Bituitus, at the Battle of Vindalium on the confluence of the rivers Sulga and Rhône, near modern-day Avignon.
 The Romans won a victory, largely aided by their use of war elephants, the presence of which terrified and scattered many of the Gauls and their horses.
 Some 20,000 Allobroges were reportedly killed by the Romans there, with a further three thousand being captured.

 This victory too, however, much like Calvinus's before, was not comprehensive.
 The Arverni king Bituitus, having evaded capture at Vindalium, continued resistance against the victorious Romans.
 Ahenobarbus’ campaign therefore dragged on into 121 BC, whereupon he was joined by a newly elected consul for that year, Quintus Fabius Maximus Allobrogicus.